tonijarjour/NAMT/README.md

-# NAMT: Number Associative Mining and Trading Inc
+# NAMT

 Job Application challenge for GDLauncher.
-Prints a vector of indices where there is a mine.
+Prints a vector of indices where the mine will crumble.

 Created by Toni Jarjour.